ker0x/CakeGCM/README.md

 ```
 in your Controller's initialize() method.
 Replace `*****` by your API Key.

-To get an API key, follow the instructions in this link: http://developer.android.com/google/gcm/gs.html#access-key
+To get an API key, go to https://console.cloud.google.com/start

 Then, in an action of your Controller, add the following code:
 ```php